Learn how to start a gutter cleaning business with our guide. From creating a business plan to getting insurance, we've got you covered.

 Most states require LLCs to file an annual or biennial report.
 This report provides the state with updated information about your business, including changes in address, members, or registered agent.
 It helps ensure the public record is accurate and current.
 Be aware that the filing process and fees vary by state, and late filings can result in penalties or even dissolution of your LLC.

 If you decide to form a registered business type like an LLC or corporation, you’ll need to register to make everything official.
-Typically, that entails filing the Articles of Organization or Articles of Incorporation.
+Typically, that entails filing the Articles of Organization definition or Articles of Incorporation.
 These documents usually request essential information like your registered agent, business address, and more.
 Once these Articles are filed, your business will officially exist.
 See the Articles of Incorporation definition.

 After you’re registered, you’ll want to get an employer identification number, or EIN.
 An EIN acts like a Social Security number for a business.
 It’s essential for hiring employees, paying certain taxes, and getting a business bank account.